oSoc15/biblo-server/readme.md

 ## Bieblo Server

-### Bieblo is the Back-office of Bieblo App (which can be found [here](https://github.com/oSoc15/biblo-app).)
+### Bieblo Server is the Back-office of Bieblo App (which can be found [here](https://github.com/oSoc15/biblo-app).)

-Bieblo is a new intuitive and fun recommendation app for children.
+Bieblo is a new, intuitive and fun book-recommendation app for children.
 It can be tested at [http://www.bieblo.be] (http://www.bieblo.be)

 It currently runs on [Laravel 5.1](http://laravel.com).